whl1729/note/computer/os/apue/04_files_and_directories.md

 ### 4.19 File Times

-1. Three time fields are maintained for each file.
+1. Three time fields are maintained for each file.(Note: Writing to a file does not modify its access time.)

 | Field | Description | Example | ls option |
 | ----- | ----------- | ------- | --------- |